PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 $ icc
 ```

 If you run the commands above, `icc` will not be the Intel C compiler as one may expect.
 Be careful of this and put some effort into choosing alias names.
-Note that in the above session because the alias was not stored in `~/.bashrc` it will expire when the session ends (i.e., the shell is exited).
 When choosing a name for an alias, always make sure that it is not already in use:

 ```
 $ cq